marcoklein/kleinprojects-website/src/posts/2023-08-07-fuzzy-searching-impromat.md

 - Good, because it provides the fastest query time.
 - Bad, because search is not fuzzy at all.
 - Good, because it can be implemented via Prisma `contains` filter.

+## Decision

+Still unclear, how important fuzziness of the search is.

+1. Switch to easiest `contains` option.
+2. Observe user experience without fuzzy search and verify it is still usable.
+3. Switch to `pg_trgm` in the mid-term if Prisma is not supporting a fuzzy search.